cardinia/Phase2-L1Nano/README.md

 # Phase2-L1Nano
 NanoAOD ntupler for Phase-2 L1 Objects

+Custom version for MuonL1T Phase-2 development in UniOvi

 ## Setup

 This is for version `V44` that is based on CMSSW_14_2_0_pre1.